jgraettinger/blog/compare-flow-and-materialize.md

 This is legitimately *very cool*.

 Flow has lower-level primitives, **derivations** and their **registers**.
-They're building blocks for assembling any kind of stateful, continuous map/reduce workflow, including cyclic computations over generalized graphs.
+They're building blocks for assembling stateful, continuous map/reduce workflows, including cyclic computations over generalized graphs.
 Derivations are pretty succinct in comparison to the the broader ecosystem of tools, but they require that *you* be the query planner.